bharathcs/batch-censor/README.md

 ## Pre-requisite:
 First off, you need python installed.
 You've likely used anaconda or you've installed it directly.

-If you have anaconda installed, you likely have Pillow installed or can easily install it by searching for it.
-Otherwise, use the command 'pip install Pillow' to be install it.
+If you have anaconda installed, you probably already have Pillow installed or can easily install it by using its Anaconda's package manager.
+If your python isn't from Anaconda, use the command 'pip install Pillow' to install it.

 ## How to run it?